 How to Engage Lurkers in Interaction

-You surely want to have as many people as possible participating in your chat actively.
-Those people who are busy will be hard to lead to chat for a longer time.
-For those who are just shy, there is some hope.
-You just need to be patient and gentle.
-And give them time to start responding.
+You undoubtedly want as many people as possible to participate actively in your chat.
+Those who are busy may be difficult to engage for an extended period.
+However, for those who are simply shy, there is hope.
+You just need to be patient and gentle, allowing them time to begin responding.

-However, be careful not to overdo it.
-You don’t want to be seen as spamming your viewers either.
-Also, don’t give a short time limit, give people time to respond.
+However, be cautious not to overdo it.
+You don’t want to be perceived as spamming your viewers.
+Additionally, avoid setting a short time limit; allow people ample time to respond.

-Then you can transition to open-ended questions where viewers are free to write their own responses.
-And you can mix those two to be able to engage the newest lurkers as well.
+Next, you can transition to open-ended questions, allowing viewers to write their own responses.
+Additionally, you can combine these two approaches to engage the newest lurkers as well.

-The topics of your polls can be various, both related and unrelated to the game.
+The topics of your polls can vary, encompassing both game-related and unrelated themes.
 Here are some ideas:

 The ‘Dark Side’ of Twitch Lurking

-In the past, there was a practice of lurking in order to increase the number of viewers in a dishonest manner.
-As of October 2019, Twitch has implemented some changes and stricter measures to prevent these fake engagement practices.
+In the past, there was a practice of lurking to artificially boost viewer counts in a dishonest way.
+As of October 2019, Twitch has implemented changes and stricter measures to prevent these fake engagement practices.

-They are going towards the idea that a streamer has more benefits from active members, who will click on the streamer’s affiliate links, donate and support the streamer, and buy goods.
-In that sense, having many lurker Twitch viewers is not useful.
+They are leaning towards the idea that a streamer benefits more from active members who click on the streamer’s affiliate links, donate, support the streamer, and purchase goods.
+In this regard, having many lurker Twitch viewers is not advantageous.

-However, their focus is on removing bots that inflate the view count.
-Though the detailed measures are not transparent, they promised that lurkers will not be impacted by them.
-Twitch Terms of Service still allows honest lurking.
+However, their focus is on eliminating bots that artificially inflate view counts.
+While the specific measures are not transparent, they have assured that lurkers will not be affected by these actions.
+Twitch Terms of Service still permits genuine lurking.

-Also, with many lurkers, a streamer cannot get thorough feedback, which is the basis for improvement and advance in content and channel quality.
+Additionally, with many lurkers, a streamer cannot receive comprehensive feedback, which is essential for improving and advancing content and channel quality.

 Frequently Asked Questions